quarkslab/irma/README.md

 ### 1. Create the right environment

-If you’re interesting in using [Vagrant](http://vagrantup.com), be sure to have the following directory layout:
+If you’re interested in using [Vagrant](http://vagrantup.com), be sure to have the following directory layout:

 ```